disconsented/ANSSRPG/README.md

 Effect Perks allow for effects (potion effects at this time) to be applied to players [among other things](https://github.com/disconsented/ANSSRPG/wiki/Action-perks-design-doc)

-#How to report a issue or get help
+##How to report a issue or get help
 1. Read the wiki and other resources for the mod
 2. Read: http://www.chiark.greenend.org.uk/~sgtatham/bugs.html
-3. Using a service like pastbin (no dropbox) upload:
+3. Using a service like [Hastebin](http://hastebin.com) (no Dropbox) please upload:
  1. Any crash reports
- 2. Console logs (both server.log and fml logs)
+ 2. Console logs (both server.log and forge mod loader(fml) logs)
  3. All Config files
 4. Create a github issue with the following information:
  * Description of the issue:
- * Steps to reproduce it:
+ * Steps to reproduce it (How do I make this happen?):
- * Steps taken to resolve it:
+ * Steps taken to resolve it (Did I fix it?
+If so, How?):
- * Logs uploaded
+ * The uploaded logs from step 3

-N.B.
-If you're looking for help via IRC read [this](http://programmers.stackexchange.com/a/154678)
+NOTE: If you're looking for help via IRC read [this](http://programmers.stackexchange.com/a/154678) After reading that, you can find me in #disconsented on the Espernet IRC.

-#Builds
+##Builds
 Master: [![Build Status](https://travis-ci.org/disconsented/ANSSRPG.svg?branch=master)](https://travis-ci.org/disconsented/ANSSRPG)

 Dev: [![Build Status](https://travis-ci.org/disconsented/ANSSRPG.svg?branch=DEV)](https://travis-ci.org/disconsented/ANSSRPG)